New concept will feature elongated passenger doors

 Pininfarina has designed a coupé concept called the HK GT for Hong Kong-based Hybrid Kinetic Group (HKG) that features a unique body with elongated doors.

-As shown by the third preview image to be released ahead of the Geneva motor show, the car has two doors but they span the length of two seat rows.
+On show at the Beijing motor show, the car has two doors but they span the length of two seat rows.

 HKG has confirmed that the four-seater model uses its electric powertrain technology, with a micro-turbine generator acting as a range extender.
 No statistics have been revealed but this technology was featured in HKG’s K550 and K750 SUVs and H600 saloon, which were revealed in concept forms last year with the promise of 621-mile-range battery packs with 50,000-charge-cycle lifespans.